O. J. Simpson: Prosecution and defense cases

 Before the trial began, it was discovered the police investigation had been flawed: "Photo evidence had been lost or mislabeled; DNA had been collected and stored improperly, raising a possibility that it was tainted."

-Prosecutors provided DNA evidence, including both victims' blood being found in Simpson's car, Brown's blood being found on Simpson's socks, and hair and clothing fibers consistent with Simpson, Brown, and Goldman, as well as fibers from a 1993–94 Ford Bronco and Brown's dog, being found on a black leather glove recovered from Simpson's home.
+Prosecutors provided DNA evidence, including both victims' blood found in Simpson's car and Brown's blood found on Simpson's socks.
+Hair and clothing fibers consistent with Simpson, Brown, and Goldman, as well as fibers from a 1993–94 Ford Bronco and Brown's dog, were found on a black leather glove recovered from Simpson's home.
 The other glove in the pair was found at Brown's condo.
 The defense claimed that the glove found at Brown's condo did not fit Simpson's hand.
 In response, prosecutors theorized that Simpson had not been taking anti-inflammatory medications for his arthritis, which would make his hand swell if he tried to put on the glove during the trial.
 Johnnie Cochran informed Judge Ito the next day that Shawn Chapman contacted the Los Angeles County Jail doctor, who confirmed Simpson was taking his arthritis medication every day, and that the jail's medical records verified this.
 Cochran claimed during the defense's closing argument, "If the glove don't fit, you must acquit."
 The phrase became famous in popular culture.
-Prosecutors also raised concerns that because the glove had been soaked in blood, and was repeatedly frozen and thawed before the trial, that it would have shrunk.
+Prosecutors also raised concerns that the glove would have shrunk because it had been soaked in blood and repeatedly frozen and thawed before the trial.
 Cochran denied this claim.
 When Simpson tried the glove on in court, he struggled to put it on.
-Nevertheless, Aris Isotoner Inc. vice president Richard Rubin would later testify that the gloves were of his company's rare Aris Light model and that a new pair of extra large gloves would fit Simpson.
 People magazine wrote that the moment was crucial to his eventual acquittal.
+Richard Rubin, vice president of the gloves' manufacturer, Aris Isotoner Inc., testified that a new pair of gloves of the same model would have fit Simpson.

 The trial came in the context of multiple incidents involving the Los Angeles criminal justice system in the previous years.
 In 1991, Latasha Harlins, a 15-year-old Black girl, was shot in the head by store owner Soon Ja Du, who accused her of stealing a bottle of orange juice.
-A jury convicted Du of involuntary manslaughter, but a judge only sentenced her to probation.
+A jury convicted Du of voluntary manslaughter, but a judge only sentenced her to probation.
 Also in 1991, four police officers allegedly beat Rodney King, a Black man; in 1992, all of the officers were acquitted.
 These incidents led to the 1992 Los Angeles riots.